BRONX RIVER GREENWAY:

 Northern Section:

 Starting from the Kensico Dam Plaza in Valhalla [Northern End]; The plaza is located directly below the massive dam.
 Quite a sight.
 There is a pavilion, rest rooms and refreshments available when the pavilion is open.
 The road across the top of the dam is closed to vehicles, however, I believe it is open to pedestrians.
 There were stairs located along each side of the dam.
-Head to the east side of the dam where you'll find an interesting memorial to the 9-11 victims.
+Head to the East Side of the dam where you'll find an interesting memorial to the 9-11 victims.
 The paved Upper Bronx River Greenway starts here, travels South along the plaza and past the entrance where a crosswalk takes you over N Broadway.
 The trail travels left, under the stone arched Bronx River Pkwy Bridge, crossing into North White Plains.
 The trail then turns right and alongside Clove Road Park.
 As you travel up a small rise it will become wooded on your left.
 Pass by 3 Cedar trees along your right, then a large rock next to a tree on your left followed by a clump of 4 trees.
 Look past these trees up into the woods and spot a large rock about halfway up.
 Behind it is a long rock ledge.
 Just to the right and below this ledge will be a large flat rock.
 Underneath the front edge, remove 1 flat rock to reveal the BRONX RIVER GREENWAY LETTERBOX.
 Continuing along the trail, you'll cross over the Metro-North rail line via a Bronx River Pkwy bridge.
 Beautiful old brick and stone bridge with a good view of the dam.
 The trail travels between the Parkway and the rail line and alongside the river in the Greenway.
 The trail meanders and travels up and down small hills, sometimes close to the Parkway or river or rail line.
 After 1.1 miles, use caution at a busy road crossing.
 After 1.7 miles you'll pass by a pond on your left and come to Fisher Lane.
 Turn left and pass by the Metro-North parking lot where the trail picks up on your right.
 You travel alongside the parking lot and pass by the entrance for the North White Plains Station.
 When you come to the tunnel underneath the tracks on your left, turn right and cross the road to the trail.
 Cross over the river and some busy road crossings before coming to a parking lot at 3.1 miles.
 The trail travels through the lot with a spur on the right to the County Center.
-You'll then pass by a tunnel to the White Plains Station.
+You'll then pass by a tunnel to the White Plains Station in White Plains.
 Check out the clock tower up to your left.
 The trail travels alongside the river and through a tunnel before crossing back over the river on the Muskrat Bridge.
 We spotted all types of birds along the trail including Geese, Ducks and Egrets.
 You'll travel underneath the impressive Woodland Place Viaduct (Bronx River Pkwy Bridge) before traveling underneath the railroad tracks.
 The trail changes from paved to stone-dust at 4.4 miles and alternates between the two for a bit as you cross into Scarsdale.
 Watch your head at 4.8 miles as you travel under the Pkwy via a low arched bridge.
 This section is a bit more tranquil as it passes alongside a residential neighborhood.
 Come to a dam and small waterfall followed by a small pond in a park.
 Come to Greenacres Ave after 5.5 miles.
 Heading right brings you to the Hartsdale Station.
 I haven't checked out this next new section yet.
 Cross the road and travel right down Fountain Terrace.
 Soon you'll pick up the paved trail which takes you out to Fenimore Rd.
-Head right across the Bronx River Pkwy, the left where you'll rejoin the paved trail as it travels south along the western side of the Pkwy.
-Just before you reach the Bronx River Reservation Maintenance Area the trail turns right and travels underneath the RR tracks, the continues south alongside the Bronx River.
+Head right across the Bronx River Pkwy, then left where you'll rejoin the paved trail as it travels South along the Western Side of the Pkwy.
+Just before you reach the Bronx River Reservation Maintenance Area the trail turns right and travels underneath the RR tracks, the continues South alongside the Bronx River.
 You'll come to the Scarsdale Station after 7.3 miles.
 I've checked out this next section.
-Continue south by crossing over the dam via the whimsical Waterfall Bridge.
+Continue South by crossing over the dam via the whimsical Waterfall Bridge.
 The trail follows alongside the river and crosses several wooden bridges.
 This section is very well done.
 Duck!
 At 7.9 miles is an extremely low bridge followed by an iron bridge over the river.
 A cross-light takes you over busy Harvey Rd.
 Restrooms are available at 8.7 miles at a rest stop for the Pkwy on your right.
 Just past this the trail briefly follows along a service road before coming to a park.
 Left brings you to the Crestwood Station.
 The trail travels alongside Crestwood Lake (Bronx River) before you come to an intersection.

-Note; Left leads to Parkway Oval Park
+Note; Left, South, leads to Parkway Oval Park

-Note; Trails travel along both sides of the river south from Pondfield Rd to Palmer Rd.
+Note; Trails travel along both sides of the river South from Pondfield Rd to Palmer Rd.

-Cross Palmer Rd and travel through another small park along the west side of the river.
+Cross Palmer Rd and travel through another small park along the West Side of the river.
 Come to Palmer Rd and travel left across the bridge and the paved trail will continue on your right (stairs).
 I haven't checked out this next new section yet.
-Continue south to Stone PL at 12.5 miles.
-As of Jan 2022, the trail ended here.
-They might have extended the trail south to Dewitt Ave, not sure.
+Continue South along the East Side of the river to Stone PL & Paxton Ave at 12.5 miles.

 You have several options from here: